-Dungeons Siege 3 is fairly close to games like Gauntlet, Sacred 3, or more recently, Darksiders 3 as far as combat dynamics are concerned, with each character having unique special attacks, and an alternative stance.
-The controls were designed for both PC and consoles, so you can knock back on a couch with a gamepad if you don’t want to clutch mouse and keyboard all the time.
+Dungeons Siege 3 is fairly close to games like Gauntlet, Sacred 3 or the more recent Darksiders 3 as far as combat dynamics are concerned, with each character having unique special attacks and an alternative stance.
+The controls were designed for both PC and consoles, so you can knock back on a couch with a gamepad if you don’t want to clutch your mouse and keyboard all the time.

 South Park: The Stick of Truth

-The game has several classes available, has a magic system based on farts, and generally mocks everything it could mock without devolving into straight-up bullying, so it’s par for the course with the show.
-There are also tonnes of cameos and easter eggs for long-time fans of South Park, making sure it’s not only an incredibly fun game, but also a total fan-service.
+The game has several classes available, has a magic system based on farts, and generally mocks everything it can without devolving into straight-up bullying, so it’s par for the course with the show.
+There are also tons of cameos and easter eggs for long-time fans of South Park, making sure it’s not only an incredibly fun game, but also a total fan-service.

 Pillars of Eternity

 Pillars of Eternity has it all.
 The story involves plots spanning centuries and permeating every layer of society.
-The conversation trees give a lot of room for player agency in terms of narrative choices and role-playing, and thanks to the Disposition system, the NPCs can react to your character’s personality.
+The conversation trees give a lot of room for player agency in terms of narrative choices and role-playing.
+Thanks to the Disposition system, the NPCs can react to your character’s personality.
 There are also, of course, memorable companions, and also pets.

-As for the premise, you play, essentially, judge, jury, and executioner, as an agent of the Archon of Law Tunon, and a servant, loyal or otherwise, you choose, of Overlord Kyros.
+As far as the premise is concerned, you essentially play as a judge, jury, and executioner, as an agent of the Archon of Law Tunon, and a servant, loyal or otherwise, of Overlord Kyros.
 How you dispense law and order is mostly up to you, but you’ll be sorry if you can’t justify your decisions when questioned.
 Oh, and there’s a rebellion to deal with.
 There shall be no more war in Kyros’ lands.

 Pillars of Eternity II: Deadfire

-Once again you have factions to gain reputation with, and you have Dispositions, helping you define your character’s personality and have the NPC reactions reflect that.
+Once again, you have factions to gain reputation, as well as Dispositions, helping you define your character’s personality and have the NPC reactions reflect that.
 Now you also have a multi-class system, although you must make your decision at character creation.
 It also continues the theme of your character’s, The Watcher, dealings with gods of Eora, with interesting results.

 The Outer Worlds